 I’m thankful for Pastor Scott’s dedication to the gospel and his work on this book.
 I look forward to the follow up book coming in the near future, tentatively titled The Gospel Nourished Life: How the Message of Jesus Cultivates the Virtue of God, also with Christian Focus.

-You can get a taste of Scott and the book by enrolling in a free self-paced video course called Grasp the Gospel, part of the Open the Bible for Leaders training platform.
+You can get a taste of Scott and the book by enrolling in a free self-paced video course called Grasp the Gospel, part of the Open the Bible Courses platform.
 This course, like the book, is a great resource for personal study or small groups.